 - 11. This will create a noarch package with the path to the package printed out to the screen. - 12.
-Upload the package file to anaconda.org using anaconda upload --user ets <path\to\file>.
+Upload the package file to anaconda.org using anaconda upload --user ets <path_to_file>.
 You will need to have the appropriate permissions for the ets organization. - 13.
 Create pull requests on the rsmtool-conda-tester and rsmtool-pip-tester repositories to test the conda and TestPyPI packages on Linux and Windows. - 14.
 Draft a release on GitHub while the Linux and Windows package tester builds are running. - 15.
 Once both builds have passed, make a pull request with the release branch to be merged into main and request code review. - 16.
 Once the build for the PR passes and the reviewers approve, merge the release branch into main. - 17.
-Upload the already-built source and wheel packages to PyPI using twine upload dist/\.
+Upload the already-built source and wheel packages to PyPI using twine upload dist/.
 You will need to have the twine package installed and set up your \$HOME/.pypirc correctly.
 You will need to have the appropriate permissions for the ets organization on PyPI. - 18.
 Make sure that the ReadTheDocs build for main passes by examining the badge at this URL this should say "passing" in green. - 19.
-Tag the latest commit in main with the appropriate release tag and publish the release on GitHub. - 20.
-Create a new documentation version in readthedocs.org for this new tag and make it version visible by default. - 21.
-Update the CI plan for RSMExtra (only needed for ETS users) to use this newly built RSMTool conda package.
-Do any other requisite changes for RSMExtra.
-Once everything is done, do a release of RSMExtra. - 22.
-Update the RSMTool conda environment on the ETS linux servers with the latest packages for both RSMTool and RSMExtra. - 23.
-Send an email around at ETS announcing the release and the changes.
+Tag the latest commit in main with the appropriate release tag. - 20.
+Create a new release in Github based on this new tag and auto-generate the release notes.
+Edit the auto-generated release notes based on the format from the previous releases. - 21.
+Publish the release on GitHub.